Field of Work: Evidence-based hospital design

 LSU Health subcontracted with researchers at Georgia Institute of Technology's College of Architecture for technical assistance in pursuing much of this work.
 The Georgia Tech team provided intensive consultation on evidence-based design, and created a Just-in-Time Research service to provide a rapid response on key design decisions.

-Key Results: The project team completed architectural plans for a new 424-bed hospital that incorporates numerous features of evidence-based design.
+The project team completed architectural plans for a new 424-bed hospital that incorporates numerous features of evidence-based design.
 Groundbreaking for the hospital occurred in April 2011.
 It is scheduled to open in the fall of 2015.